yamenetoo/Statistical-Repository/XGD/QXGD/README.md

-# Monte Carlo Simulation for Parameter Estimation of the Quasi XGamma Distribution
+# The Quasi XGamma Distribution

 ## Introduction
-This document explains the implementation of a Monte Carlo simulation for the estimation of parameters (α and θ) of the Quasi XGamma Distribution (QXGD).
-The code uses Maximum Likelihood Estimation (MLE) to estimate these parameters, and Monte Carlo simulations are performed to analyze the bias and mean square error (MSE) of the parameter estimates.
+This document explains the implementation  of the Quasi XGamma Distribution (QXGD).
 ---

 ## Modules and Libraries Used